andersix/led_football_scratch/README.md

 [LED Football on MIT Scratch site](https://scratch.mit.edu/projects/151792911)

-Or download Scratch and get the project file from the repo here.
+Or download Scratch and get the project file from this repository.

 # Notes
 Originally written using Scratch 2.0, but tested and works in the Scratch 3.0 beta.